learn-anything/learn-anything/readme.md

 All docs can be seen in [docs](docs).
 Will be rendered nicely on website with [VitePress](https://vitepress.dev/) soon.

-It is advisable you read them, before you start developing anything as they try give a lot of context and general knowledge.
+It is advisable you read them, before you start developing anything as they provide a lot of context and general knowledge.

 There is big focus on documentation and clarity in the project.
 All code should be clear and understandable and well documented.